-Since the diamond cut affects its ability to reflect light and hence, the brilliance; you shouldn’t compromise on the cut grade of the diamond.
-An excellent cut diamond has a very high cut grade, however, the symmetry may not be as flawless as that of a True Heart.
+Since the diamond cut affects its ability to reflect light and hence, the brilliance, you shouldn’t compromise on the cut grade of the diamond.
+An excellent cut diamond has a very high cut grade.
+However, the symmetry may not be as flawless as that of a True Heart.

 Although with their incredible internal symmetry and optimal facet angles, the excellent cut diamonds do reflect the majority of light through the crown and table.
-Hence, making sure that your diamond shines from across the room.
+Hence, make sure that your diamond shines from across the room.

 Lastly, keep in mind that an excellent cut diamond on the GIA scale is graded as an ideal cut diamond on the AGS Certificate.
-There’s no essential difference between the two except a difference of grading institutes.
+There’s no essential difference between the two except a difference in grading institutes.